Personal project

 any more???

-“minus ten”.
-A look back 10 years to see what was going on.
-I’ll pick out what I feel got Stuck in Time, good or bad design that was clearly of the moment.
+What got Stuck in Time, good or bad design that was clearly of the moment.
 Ahead of Time will be a look at something that had brought some insight to the future and finally, the Test of Time will soon be design classics, at least imho.

 Hey how about that, my friend Paul Pierce’s work ON THE COVER!
 I wonder what he thinks of this thing now!